selyukin/PUI2016_se1296/HW4_se1296/README.md

 # HW 4

 ## Assignment 1: Review of Gregory Mayes Citibike Project Proposal

 This assignment is located at (https://github.com/gsmayes/PUI2016_gsm317/tree/master/HW3_gsm317)

 ## Assignment 2: Literature Choices of Statistical Tests

 I worked on this assignment with Sebastian Bana.
 He chose the t-test for differences between groups, and I chose path analysis for relationships between dependent and independent variables.
+The study I chose actually had two path analyses using the same independent variables and mediators, but different dependent variables.

 | **Statistical Analyses      | IV(s)    | IV type(s)  | DV(s)  | DV type(s)  | Control Var  | Control Var type |  Question to be answered | _H0_ | alpha | link to paper** |
 |:--------------:|:--------------:|:------:|:---------:|:-----------:|:-----------:|:------------:|:------------------:|:-------:|:---------:|:---------|